maudgrol/TidyTuesday/README.md

 TidyTuesday contributions
 ================

 Welcome to my \#TidyTuesday repo.
-In 2021 I decided to start taking part in these data projects to further build my data visualization skills with real-world data.
+At the start of 2021 I decided that I will take part in these data projects to further build my data visualization skills with real-world data.
 Clicking on a plot will take you to the code I wrote to build it.
 You can find me on [twitter](https://twitter.com/maudgrol) or [LinkedIn](https://www.linkedin.com/in/maud-grol-8033b312/) if you would like to get in touch.